Under the direction of Olin C. and Marjorie Bailey Library, the Hendrix College

 - Making available materials to encourage and facilitate scholarly research

-Due to limited staffing, the Archives will be closed during the month of July 2021.
+Due to limited staffing, the Archives will be closed until after Labor Day.
 We anticipate the Archives will be open to researchers by

-appointment only beginning in August.
+appointment only beginning the week of September 6, 2021.
 Please contact Library Director, Britt Anne Murphy,

 or call (501) 450-1288 for more information.